firebearstudio/importexportfree/README.md

 - Import product attaibutes and attribute values on the fly creation
 - Import downloadable products
 - Import fields mapping (in Magento 1.x style!) – you can map Magento 2 product attributes to any custom CSV column in your file!
 Fully flexible and powerful way to import custom data structures in Magento!
+- Categories import
+- 1 year of free support and help with import from FireBear Team (also extra consultancy and customisation packages available!)

 <a href="https://firebearstudio.com/the-improved-import.html" title="Magento 2 Improved Import">
 <b>Buy Improved Import for Magento 2 CE & EE </b></a><br />